openwallet-foundation/project-proposals/projects/tuvali.md

 No one Now

 # Project License
-Currently, the project is hosted with MPL 2.0 license.
+Currently, the project is hosted with MIT license.
 We will move to Apache license 2.0 upon approval of the project.

 # Source Control
 [Repository](https://github.com/mosip/tuvali)